Mr Simon Young

 Simon was recently appointed as a John Insall Knee Fellow and is the only New Zealand surgeon to receive this award, an accolade granted to just four knee surgeons worldwide each year.

-Outside of Axis Simon is a Senior Lecturer at Auckland University and a Consultant Surgeon at North Shore Hospital, where he serves as Director of Research.
+Outside of Axis Simon is an Associate Professor at Auckland University and a Consultant Surgeon at North Shore Hospital, where he serves as Director of Research.
 He is regularly invited to speak nationally and internationally on knee and shoulder topics, and has more than 90 research publications in the orthopaedic literature.
 He is heavily involved in researching new technologies in knee replacement, currently leading the first trial of robotic-assisted knee replacement in Australasia.

 Simon is married to Maria, a human rights lawyer, and together they enjoy a full and vibrant life with their two young daughters.
 Simon is fluent in Spanish and holds a keen interest in squash, golf and skiing, which takes him regularly back to Southland and Otago where he grew up.